 Over the past decade, the SARChI coal research entity has grown from just a few researchers with fewer than five students to a group consisting of 10 full-time personnel (seven NRF-rated researchers) and more than 30 postgraduate students, with a tenfold increase in budget (NRF and industry).
 The group’s portfolio is strongly focused on technology, with a good balance of fundamental and applied research.
 It strongly endeavours to add value to existing industrial processes, but also provides scope to develop highly innovative new technologies with the use of catalytic processes that could also have application globally.

-The SARChI chair in coal research published a total of 56 peer-reviewed journal articles (2013–2016), with an average journal impact factor of 2,73, and presented over 100 papers at conferences both locally and internationally.
-This chair also delivered 34 postgraduate students since the chair’s start-up in 2013, i.e. 26 master’s degree and eight PhD students received their degrees.
-A total of 95 BEng final-year research project students working in the area of coal research also graduated (2013–2016).
+The SARChI chair in coal research published a total of 97 peer-reviewed journal articles (2013–2019) with an average journal impact factor of 2.8 and presented over 100 papers at conferences both locally and internationally.
+This chair also delivered 56 postgraduate students since the chair’s start-up in 2013, i.e. 39 master’s and 17 PhD students received their degrees.
+More than 100 BEng final-year research project students working in the area of coal research also graduated (2013–2019).
 Numerous awards have been received by both students and staff working in the SARChI coal research chair programme.
 The DSINRF chair is currently in its second five-year research tenure (2018–2022) and it is envisaged to request an upgrade of this chair to T1 level status after peer review so as to increase the tenure of the chair into a third cycle (2023-2027).

 The SARChI coal research chair strives to contribute to the economy and welfare of all people in South Africa in the field of providing energy, fuel and chemicals from coal.
 This is done by developing innovative alternative or improved processes using available coal reserves while maintaining a clean environment.
 The main challenges for industrial coal utilisation currently include capital cost reduction, efficiency increase, adaptation to low-grade feedstock, and environmental mitigation.
 To this end, a case for the coupling of the energy, chemical and recycling sectors towards a closed carbon cycle is being addressed within the SARChI coal research chair programme.